Climate change at least twice more than predicted on the water cycle

 This newest finding demonstrates the scientific interaction at work - and could assist with enhancing future predictions.

-Laying out the change in warm-to-cold freshwater transport implies they can move ahead and keep making these significant predictions regarding what climate change will probably mean for our global water cycle.
+Clearly describing the change in warm-to-cold freshwater transport implies that they can move ahead and continue making significant predictions about what climate change will probably mean for our global water cycle.

 Older Post Newer Post